ishanparashar/Bank_statement/README.md

-# 🏦 Monthly Bank Statement Generator – OpenText Exstream Project
+# 🏦 Multichannel Bank Statement Generation Using OpenText Exstream – OpenText Exstream Project

 This project is a complete simulation of a **Monthly Bank Statement** generation system developed using **OpenText Exstream**.
 It showcases real-world dynamic document generation with scripting, table overflow, conditional logic, and batch execution support.

 ---
+Design a multichannel communication flow that delivers bank statements in PDF format via  SMS alerts via message gateways using a single XML input source.

 ## 📌 Features